LaMP-Benchmark/LaMP/README.md

 ## License
 LaMP (codes and data creation methods) is licensed by Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
 See the [CC-BY-NC-SA-4.0.txt](CC-BY-NC-SA-4.0.txt) file for details.
 For the datasets in this benchmark, you should follow their license.

+## Acknowledgments

+This work was supported in part by the Center for Intelligent Information Retrieval, in part by NSF grant #2143434, in part by the Office of Naval Research contract number N000142212688, and in part by Lowe's.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect those of the sponsors.